FourbeFlo/Lemmatisation/README.md

 4. 16th century texts:
   - bilingual words (half greek-half latin scripture) : praxeωs cf. 2012897.png
-  - the problem of capital letters
+  - the problem of capital letters the word are considered as NOMpro because of the capital letter in LASLA
     * Ecclesia, Episcopus, Auctor, Monacus

 5. Printer's error